- Uki D. Lucas' Stoia Sophia

 for your career, startup, and personal growth

-I was very uneasy about which topic to choose next.
+I was very uneasy about which topic to choose for post #2.

 After much consideration, I decided to write about, well, writing.